 Skin prick test

-This may be done to help confirm the allergy.
+A skin prick test may be done to help confirm the allergy.
 For this test, a drop of nut extract solution is placed on the skin, usually on the forearm.
 Then, a needle prick is made through the drop.
 This is usually painless as just the very surface of the skin is pricked.
 However, it is enough to let a tiny amount of solution into your skin.
 If a reaction occurs, it happens within 20-30 minutes.

 Do not take antihistamines on the day of the test as they may dampen any allergic response during the test.